Immerse yourself in Danish culture and language alongside some of the friendliest people in the world by studying abroad in Denmark!

 As a High School in Denmark participant, we will support you and welcome you to the program in a variety of orientation activities.

-For those who are interested, there is an option to buy a 2-Day Welcome Camp in London for an extra cost.
-This is a fun introduction to Europe with other exchange students.
+For those who are interested, there is an option to buy a 2-Day Welcome Camp in a major European city for an extra cost.
+This is a fun introduction to Europe with other exchange students, usually held in either London or Paris depending on the semester.

 The best way to learn about a new culture and language is to be fully immersed in it which is why all Greenheart Travel high school abroad students live with local host families.
 All of our host families are volunteers and will treat you as a member of their family.
 By being a part of your family’s daily life, you will learn to live and speak like a local.